jahaltom/mtDNA-Pre-term-birth-association-/Final_Model/README.md

 ### Multiple Testing

-Benjamini–Hochberg correction is applied to **MainHap effects only**.
+Benjamini–Hochberg multiple-testing correction is applied only to MainHap coefficients in the frequentist (glmmTMB) models.

+Bayesian models use posterior probabilities and do not perform multiple-testing correction.

 ---